adielbm/notes/notes/Computer Organization/MIPS.md

 		- The **stack pointer** `$sp` always points to the top of the stack (lowest address in the stack)
 		- Stack memory is allocated at runtime and is automatically deallocated when the function exits
 		- Used for:
-			- _local variables_ (automatic, declared inside a procedure, and discarded when the procedure exits)
+			- _local variables_ (_automatic_) declared inside a procedure, and discarded when the procedure exits
 			- _procedure call information_ (e.g., return address, saved registers)
 	- The remaining memory (doesn't appear in the diagram) is reserved for input/output devices

+### Text Representation

+- ascii
+- strings:
+	1. the first byte is reserved for the length of the string (Java uses this convention)
+	2. an accommpanying variable holds the length of the string
+	3. the string is null-terminated, i.e. ends with a `NUL` byte, `0x00` in ASCII, (C uses this convention) )
+- load and store byte instructions
+- halfword

 ## Instructions